ibm-cloud-docs/containers/network-cluster.md

-8. Optional: You can repeat steps 2 - 7 for each worker pool in your cluster.
+8. Optional: Repeat steps 2–7 for each worker pool in your cluster.
 After you complete these steps, all worker nodes in your cluster are set up with the new VLANs.

 9. The default ALBs in your cluster are still bound to the old VLAN because their IP addresses are from a subnet on that VLAN.
 Because ALBs can't be moved across VLANs, you can instead [create ALBs on the new VLANs and disable ALBs on the old VLANs](/docs/containers?topic=containers-ingress-alb-manage#migrate-alb-vlan).
 10. Optional: If you no longer need the subnets on the old VLANs, you can [remove them](/docs/containers?topic=containers-subnets#remove-subnets).